Ahlfors-regular conformal dimension and energies of graph maps: Topological dynamics

 \subsection{Length spaces}

 In this subsection, we prepare for the proof of local connectivity by collecting some technical results related to covering maps and length spaces.
 Here, $X$ denotes a finite, hence compact, connected CW complex, equipped with a compatible length metric.
-The Hopf-Rinow theorem implies that $X$ is a geodesic metric space.
+The Hopf-Rinow theorem \cite[Proposition I.3.7]{MR1744486} implies that $X$ is a geodesic metric space.
 While balls might not be simply-connected, they are path-connected.
-The \emph{systole} is the length of the shortest essential loop, i.e.,
+The \emph{systole} is

-This is positive, since $X$ is compact.
+if there are no essential loops in $X$, we set $\systole(X)\coloneqq+\infty$.
+The systole is positive, since $X$ is compact.
 Since $X$ is a length space, any cover $\wt X$ inherits a lifted metric by lengths of paths.
-Balls of radius less than $\tfrac{1}{2}\systole(X)$ are simply-connected and thus evenly covered.
+A ball of radius less than $\tfrac{1}{2}\systole(X)$ in~$X$ no essential loops, and thus is evenly covered.

 \begin{lemma} Let $X$ be a finite connected CW complex with a length metric.
 Suppose $p\colon \widetilde{X} \to X$ is a covering map, $\widetilde{X}$ is equipped with the lifted metric, and $r < \tfrac{1}{4}\systole(X)$.
 Then for any $\tilde{x} \in \widetilde{X}$ with $p(\tilde{x})=x$, the restriction $p\colon B(\tilde{x},r) \to B(x,r)$ is an isometry. \end{lemma}